paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-035-carriage-of-passengers.md

 (3) the provision or recognition of off-site training and certification courses in the United States and foreign countries to develop and provide the required training and certification described in subsection (a) and to enhance security awareness and security practices related to the preservation of evidence in response to crimes on board passenger vessels.

-**(c) Certification Requirement.—** Beginning 2 years after the standards are established under subsection (b), no vessel to which this section applies may enter a United States port on a voyage (or voyage segment) on which a United States citizen is a passenger unless there is at least 1 crewmember onboard who is certified as having successfully completed training in the prevention, detection, evidence preservation, and reporting of criminal activities in the international maritime environment on passenger vessels under subsection (a).
+**(c) Certification Requirement.—** No vessel to which this section applies may enter a United States port on a voyage (or voyage segment) on which a United States citizen is a passenger unless there is at least 1 crewmember onboard who is certified as having successfully completed training in the prevention, detection, evidence preservation, and reporting of criminal activities in the international maritime environment on passenger vessels under subsection (a).

-**(d) Interim Training Requirement.—** No vessel to which this section applies may enter a United States port on a voyage (or voyage segment) on which a United States citizen is a passenger unless there is at least 1 crewmember onboard who has been properly trained in the prevention detection, evidence preservation and the reporting requirements of criminal activities in the international maritime environment.
-The owner of a such a vessel shall maintain certification or other documentation, as prescribed by the Secretary, verifying the training of such individual and provide such documentation upon request for inspection in connection with enforcement of the provisions of this section.
-This subsection shall take effect 1 year after the date of enactment of the Cruise Vessel Safety and Security Act of 2010 and shall remain in effect until superseded by the requirements of subsection (c).

-**(e) Civil Penalty.—** Any person that violates this section or a regulation under this section shall be liable for a civil penalty of not more than $50,000.
+**(d) Civil Penalty.—** Any person that violates this section or a regulation under this section shall be liable for a civil penalty of not more than $50,000.

-**(f) Denial of Entry.—** The Secretary may deny entry into the United States to a vessel to which this section applies if the owner of the vessel—
+**(e) Denial of Entry.—** The Secretary may deny entry into the United States to a vessel to which this section applies if the owner of the vessel—

-(1) commits an act or omission for which a penalty may be imposed under subsection (e); or
+(1) commits an act or omission for which a penalty may be imposed under subsection (d); or

-(2) fails to pay a penalty imposed on the owner under subsection (e).
+(2) fails to pay a penalty imposed on the owner under subsection (d).

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The date of enactment of the Cruise Vessel Security and Safety Act of 2010, referred to in subsecs. (a) and (d), is the date of enactment of Pub.
-L. 111–207, which was approved July 27, 2010.
+2018—Subsec. (a).
+Pub.
+L. 115–232, § 3543(b)(1), substituted “The Secretary” for “Within 1 year after the date of enactment of the Cruise Vessel Security and Safety Act of 2010, the Secretary” and “maintain” for “develop”.

+Subsec. (c).
+Pub.
+L. 115–232, § 3543(b)(2), substituted “No” for “Beginning 2 years after the standards are established under subsection (b), no”.

+Subsec. (d).
+Pub.
+L. 115–232, § 3543(b)(3), redesignated subsec. (e) as (d) and struck out former subsec. (d) which related to interim training requirement.

+Subsec. (e).
+Pub.
+L. 115–232, § 3543(b)(3), redesignated subsec. (f) as (e).
+Former subsec. (e) redesignated (d).

+Subsec. (e)(1), (2).
+Pub.
+L. 115–232, § 3543(b)(4), substituted “subsection (d)” for “subsection (e)”.

+Subsec. (f).
+Pub.
+L. 115–232, § 3543(b)(3), redesignated subsec. (f) as (e).